tee3/homedir/README.md

 $ ./install_system_packages_debian
 ```

+## os x

 To install system packages for OS X (via Homebrew), run the following
 script as the administrator of the system.

 ```
 $ ./install_system_packages_osx
 ```

+# bootstrap

+This assumes a bootstrapped system with a user named `administrator`
+as an administrator of the machine.
+This is especially useful with a
+"minimal installation" Linux machine.

 ## fedora